Nuclear Weapons are a Health Issue

 Nuclear weapons activities leave behind massive contamination

-• There are 517 nuclear weapon sites that were considered for radioactive clean-up in the United States.
-43 sites were found by the National Institute for Occupational Safety and Health to have “potential for significant radioactive contamination”, including the Midnite Mine, which exposes people accessing water from the Spokane River and the Spokane Tribe to dangerous radiation.
+There are 517 nuclear weapon sites that were considered for radioactive clean-up in the United States.
+43 sites were found by the National Institute for Occupational Safety and Health to have “potential for significant radioactive contamination”, including the Midnite Mine in WA, which exposes people accessing water from the Spokane River and the Spokane Tribe to dangerous radiation.

 • Production sites such as the Hanford Nuclear Site in Eastern Washington have resulted in massive leaks of liquid radioactive material, contaminating surrounding soil and groundwater.
 Hundreds of workers at the site have been exposed to harmful chemical vapors, and recent assessments have found the safety culture at the site to be seriously flawed.